CodeBreaker822/AILiveTranscriber/README.md

 - Offline transcription requires a supported installed Whisper model.
 - Speaker diarization requires the Sherpa diarization model.
-- Offline transcription and diarization are CPU and memory heavy; slower machines may still run, but processing will be slower.
+- Offline transcription and diarization are heavier than online mode.
 - Polish and summarize are currently online-only.

 ## Background Workers